HL7/APIX---API-Exchange-for-Medicinal-Products/input/pagecontent/index.md

 ### Out of Scope
 - IDMP identifier requests (e.g., Pharmaceutical Product Identifier (PhPID) and Global Substance Identifier (GSID)) – refer to the [UMC IDMP Request and Publish API Implementation Guide](https://build.fhir.org/ig/Uppsala-Monitoring-Centre/WHO-UMC-IDMP-Service/index.html) for detail.

+## Governance & Collaboration

+APIX is developed under the HL7 Vulcan Accelerator with active participation from regulators, pharmaceutical companies, and technology vendors.

+All meetings are public; notes and recordings are available via [HL7 Vulcan's APIX project page](https://hl7vulcan.org/projects/api-exchange-for-medicinal-products-apix/).

+## Get Involved

+- Join the weekly calls.
+- Test the reference implementation

+We welcome industry, solution providers, and national competent authorities from every region to contribute.